Nepal Update - 2019

-The old site for the school is unsafe.
+The old site for the school was completely unsafe.
 It has 2 large, long stress cracks in it which opened up a metre deep during the quake and were filled in by the villages afterwards.
 Dhwoj arranged for a geological inspection and this site was deemed unsafe for rebuilding.
-The rest of the village and the new school site – on flattened terracing just above the village – is on a large, solid mass of rock which survived the quake intact and is unlikely to be affected by future quakes.
+The new school site – on flattened terracing just above the village – is on a large, solid mass of rock which survived the quake intact and is unlikely to be affected by future quakes.

 The new land was purchased by the village for USD 16,000.
 They raised half the money and borrowed half (at 26 % interest).
 Land was purchased in the name of the school.
-They are currently "renting" land in the village for the temporary school but it is expensive.
+They have been "renting" land in the village for the temporary school but it is expensive.

-A Japanese organisation – JICA - has agreed to contribute to the building of the school (although it has taken 9 months to convince them not to build on the old site, which would have been cheaper).
+A Japanese organisation – JICA - agreed to contribute to the building of the school.
 The original school had 22 classrooms.
 JICA has agreed to build 11 rooms for classes from Nursery to Class 10.
 A plan for the school building can be seen on a govt link www.doe.gov.np

 Shree Dhansira Secondary School has 350 students from KG to Class 10 (about 80 less than pre quake as some families have left)